 10. CLA Report on Writing Assessment.
 Mary Kot reported that in INT 101, WRT 120 and INT 201 no expectations were met.
 Great Books met expectations.
 No statistically significant changes were evident after 2 years of assessment.

 11. There was a discussion regarding quantitative reasoning rubrics.
 Apparently, there was a misunderstanding regarding process.
 CLA has already started its own assessment.
 CLA and Penfield agreed to assess scientific reasoning next year.
 It was suggested that there is a need to normalize scoring between CLA and Penfield scoring.
 It was suggested to do this on reading day during finals week.
 There was agreement to normalize quantitative reasoning for CLA and Penfield by mid May.
-Ed Weintraut requested a doodle pool to reach a consensus on the meeting time to include a Saturday or evening.
+Ed Weintraut requested a doodle poll to reach a consensus on the meeting time to include a Saturday or evening.
 Kelly McMichael proposed using WebEx as an option.

 12. Committee Members were encouraged to make sure that all curricular changes are reflected in the new Catalog, and that all necessary cross-references are included.

-13. It was recommended that all proposals coming to the committee should identify the General Education category being addressed.
+13. It was recommended that all proposals coming to the committee should identify the the University general education competency and the University General Education category being addressed.

 New Business